kvazar-network/kevacoin/README.md

 # KevaCoin by Community

-This project was created in 2021 to independently maintain the abandoned [kevacoin-core](https://github.com/kevacoin-project/kevacoin) ecosystem.
+This project was created in 2021 to independently maintain the abandoned [kevacoin-core](https://github.com/kevacoin-project/kevacoin) ecosystem, at this moment includes following changes:

-Fork includes:

-* Recent libboost and other updates
+* Recent libboost updates
 * Additional features for the Qt client
     * new theme
     * extended editor with counter and validator